- Home

 I managed 100 days alcohol-free with a few friends, but over time, all of them eventually went back to drinking, and staying sober alone felt increasingly difficult.
 It’s not something that’s easily done on your own in a society where alcohol is everywhere.

-Eventually, I found out that there are sober communities who could offer support and I’m so grateful to have discovered them.
-They’re filled with people with ‘normal’ drinking habits, but who feel that alcohol is holding them back from reaching their full potential.
+Eventually, I discovered that there are sober communities that could offer support.
+They’re filled with people with ‘normal’ drinking habits, but who feel that alcohol is holding them back from their full potential.

 These communities can be game-changing if you find the right one for you.
-Some examples include the Facebook group Life’s better without alcohol, Thrive (for women), and the I am Sober app community.
+Some examples include Thrive (for women), the I am Sober app community, and the Facebook group Life’s better without alcohol.
 You’ll find like-minded people, education and support whenever needed.

 3. Find your favourite alcohol-free alternatives

-Whether you’re cutting down on your alcohol consumption for a while, or ditching the booze for good, you might be seeking an alcohol-free alternative to replace your preferred drink.
+Whether you’re cutting down on alcohol for a while or ditching the booze for good, you might be seeking an alcohol-free alternative to replace your preferred drink.

-Fortunately, for the non-drinkers among us, there’s a growing number of alcohol-free beers, wines, and spirits to choose from.
-You can search one of the growing numbers of alcohol-free, online off-licences such as The Alcohol Free Co, Wise Bartender, and Dry Drinker, where you’ll find alcohol-free beer, wine, and cider, to CBD, ginger, and kombucha.
+Fortunately, for the non-drinkers among us, a growing number of alcohol-free beers, wines, and spirits are available.
+You can search one of the increasingly popular alcohol-free, online off-licences such as The Alcohol Free Co, Wise Bartender, and Dry Drinker, where you’ll find alcohol-free beer, wine, and cider, CBD drinks, and kombucha.

 Some major brands such as Guinness, Becks, and Gordons are already well-known for their alcohol-free options, but there are plenty of alternatives you might not have considered.
-Some of my favourites include Heineken 0%, Freixenet alcohol-free sparking rose, and Tanqueray 0% gin.
-You can find more options in our article; 13 affordable and tasty alcohol-free drinks.
+Some of my favourites include Heineken 0%, Freixenet alcohol-free sparkling rosé, and Tanqueray 0% gin.
+You can find more options in our article: 13 affordable and tasty alcohol-free drinks.

 4. Track your sober days